gwu-montreal/gwumtl.com/src/content/en/codeofconduct.md

 title: Code of Conduct
 description: GWU Montréal's Code of Conduct.
 ---

 ## Purpose

-A primary goal of [Game Workers Unite](https://www.gameworkersunite.org/) (GWU) is to empower people who are marginalized, oppressed, and exploited by the game industry, providing them with the tools and resources to improve their working conditions, push back against systems of oppression, and build a more equitable industry for everyone.
+A primary goal of Game Workers Unite Montréal is to empower people who are marginalized, oppressed, and exploited by the game industry, providing them with the tools and resources to improve their working conditions, push back against systems of oppression, and build a more equitable industry for everyone.
 We aim to stand in concrete solidarity with oppressed people around the world, and specifically to advance the interests of workers in the struggle against global capitalism.
 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in GWU activities to help us create safe and positive experiences for everyone.
+We invite all those who participate in GWU Montréal activities to help us create safe and positive experiences for everyone.

 ## Expected Behaviour